Validation and Competence Oriented Learning

 Hence, we should view teaching and learning as two sides of the same coin- but this is not at all a new idea.

-Already Comenius, who developed the concept of “Didactics” as the “Art of Teaching” also coined the term “Mathetics” as the “Art of Learning” in the middle of the 17
+Already Comenius, who developed the concept of “Didactics” as the “Art of Teaching” also coined the term “Mathetics” as the “Art of Learning” in the middle of the 17th century.

 Mathetics is an educational concept that fits like no other in today’s world because it shifts the focus from the teacher/trainer to the learner.
 In the third decade of the Millennium our societies are facing fundamental changes which will also affect our professional and educational lives.
 Mathetics, as a way to facilitate self-learning, may become a key approach to teaching and learning in 2030. (we wrote these sentences in late 2019 – probably 5 months later Corona gave us anther very strong argument on the necessity to create new ways of learning, teaching and training) …